jgauffin/Griffin.Data/docs/Querying/Queries.md

 ![](solution-explorer.png)

-The `.query.sql` part is important as it tells the scaffolder that it should generate a new script.
+The `.query.sql` part is important as it tells the scaffolder to generate a new script.

 ## Run the scaffolder

-Open a command prompt or powershell and run the scaffolder (must have been installed first using `dotnet tool install -g griffin.data.scaffolding`).
+Open a command prompt or powershell and run the scaffolder (install it first using `dotnet tool install -g griffin.data.scaffolding`).

 ```
 dotnet gd queries